The global spread of the coronavirus: Where is it?

 - Australia -

-As of Monday, five cases have been confirmed in Australia -- all of them people who arrived in the country from Wuhan.
-The patients are being treated in hospitals in Sydney and Melbourne.
+Eight patients have been now been confirmed in Australia -- six who arrived in the country from Wuhan -- and are being treated in hospitals in Sydney, Melbourne and Gold Coast.

+Both of the cases confirmed on Thursday, a 42-year-old woman and a 44-year-old man both from Wuhan, are stable and isolated at the Gold Coast University Hospital.

 - Cambodia -

-Cambodia´s health ministry reported the country´s first case of the virus on Monday: a 60-year-old man who arrived in the country from Wuhan and is now stable in an isolation room.
+Cambodia´s health ministry reported the country´s first case of the virus on Monday, a 60-year-old man who arrived from Wuhan and is now stable.

 - Japan -